Have 10-16 days, would like to cover New Zealand. Mainly photography (sight-seeing) and experiencing the culture! Able to drive. Itinerary?

 I asked a question about hiring a campervan in the cold and got lots of useful replies that may be of some use:http://answers.worldnomads.com/questions/new-zealand/13415/renting-a-campervan-in-nz-in-july-is-this-mad

 New Zealand has so much to offer in terms of places to photograph!
 Even in winter you might be lucky to get blue sky.
 Best thing to do is fly into Christchurch and rent a camper an and drive up towards nelson and then back down the westcoast.
 I would recommend at least two weeks to do this.
 There are amazing places along the way but a few must stops are kaikoura, Westport, arrowtown, Queenstown of course and wanaka.
 They're all so beautiful and the rugged South Island is a great place for photography!
-Hope this helps :) over 6 years agoAnswered by Vanessa via WorldNomads.com
+Hope this helps :) almost 7 years agoAnswered by Vanessa via WorldNomads.com